ruuda/blog/posts/build-system-insights.md

  * The [Shake][shake] build system
  * The [Stack][stack] build tool and language package manager
  * The [Waf][waf] build system.
 TODO: Not actually mentioned

-Further reading and other content:

- * [Build Systems à la Carte][carte]
-   by Andrey Mokhov, Neil Mitchell, and Simon Peyton Jones, classifies build tools based on their rebuilding strategy and scheduling algorithm.
- * [Compilers are Databases][dotty], a talk by Martin Odersky, explains how functional reactive programming can be applied to compilers.
- * [Houyhnhnm Computing Chapter 9: Build Systems][ngnghm],
-   part of an insightful series that reevaluates computing from a hypothetical alien perspective, argues that functional reactive programming is a good fit for build systems.
- * [The Purely Functional Software Deployment Model][thesis], Eelco Dolstra’s doctoral thesis, introduces Nix as a basis for building and deploying software.

 [bazel]:  https://bazel.build/
 [buck]:   https://buckbuild.com/